cvillere/Prosper_Loan_Viz/Project_Files/README.md

 2) The large number of debt consolidation loans is interesting, in addition to all the different categories of loans people take out.

-3) The design looked good, but I think the design looks good.
+3) The design looked good, but I labeling could be better.
 Be sure to use better labeling to make the chart more clear.

 4) When the animation gets to 2014, it skips back down to 2012 and then down